Mortgage Servicers Subject to New California Law

 A new California law protects widowed spouses and other survivors – including domestic partners, heirs, siblings, joint tenants and other people who own their homes but are not listed on the mortgage – from foreclosure following the death of a mortgagor.

-The Homeowner Survivor Bill of Rights (SBOR), California Civil Code § 2920.7, went into effect on Jan.
-1, 2017, and requires mortgage lenders and services to provide surviving spouses or heirs with information about the loan and grants these surviving persons the right to seek a loan assumption and modification, if needed.
-The law provides a private right of action against lenders and servicers that violate the law, including post-foreclosure remedies of $50,000 or treble actual damages.
+The Homeowner Survivor Bill of Rights (SBOR), California Civil Code § 2920.7, went into effect on January 1, 2017, and requires mortgage lenders and servicers to provide surviving spouses or heirs with information about the loan and grants these surviving persons the right to seek a loan assumption and modification, if needed.
+The law provides a private right of action against lenders and Servicers that violate the law, including post-foreclosure remedies of $50,000 or treble actual damages.

 Homeowner Survivor Bill of Rights–The New Law